JdeRobot/VisualStates-examples/prius_crossing/README.md

 # Prius Crossing
-The following example in VisualStates demonstrates the Prius Toyota Car behavior at a crossing in Gazebo 8 developed through ROS Kinetic.
+The following example in VisualStates demonstrates the Prius Toyota Car behavior at a crossing in Gazebo 9 developed through ROS Kinetic.
 The following examples illustrates the several functionalities of the tool.
-The example starts with prius on-road, detects stop sign, waits for a person to cross and then makes a right turn.
-The stop sign is detected through image processing techniques using prius's camera sensor.
-Throttle and steer controller is also implemented to maintain the speed of the vehicle and steering wheel of the vehicle according to the direction of lanes using Lane Detection algorithm.
+The example starts with prius on-road, waits for a person to cross, detects speed-limit sign,  and then makes a left turn.
+The Prius car follows the road maintaining steer, break and throttle based on vision and control algorithm.
+The vision algorithm detects the lane in the camera using a pipeline of HSV color filteration followed by a P controller for steer and throttle control.
+Video Demo: [Prius Crossing](https://www.youtube.com/watch?v=QHVAIJ88pQc)

 ## Steps to run the example
 ### Dependencies